 Approximately 70 percent of patients are candidates for endovascular aneurysm repair (EVAR), a minimally invasive procedure to repair an AAA.
 The procedure requires a small incision in the groin (to insert a catheter), followed by the placement of a stent graft inside the aneurysm to reinforce weak spots in the artery.
 This procedure is very effective in preventing aneurysm rupture, shortens the hospital stay and greatly reduces major complications.

 For those who don’t qualify for EVAR, a fenestrated endograft (FEVAR) is another minimally invasive option for treating an AAA.
 The fenestrated endograft is inserted into the femoral artery through a groin incision, then guided through the blood vessel to the aneurysm.

-The U-M Frankel Cardiovascular Center is one of the highest volume centers for abdominal aortic aneurysm in Michigan.
+The Comprehensive Aortic Program at the Frankel Cardiovascular Center is one of the highest volume centers for abdominal aortic aneurysm in Michigan.
 With nine physicians dedicated to providing the highest quality of care for abdominal aortic aneurysms, our multidisciplinary program brings together a team of specialists to review complex cases and create the best treatment plan for each patient.

 Our experts can manage complex aortic disease including abdominal aortic aneurysm and all conditions associated with it, including: